this was one of our earliest road to singapore walks, the second or third, back in 2015. i wrote this at the time.

 mandai has such a pretty sound and it usually means the zoo to me. but we were not going to go there, we decided, we’d just start out at some point on mandai road and walk around upper seletar reservoir, singapore’s oldest freshwater lake (i don’t like the word catchment) and then follow the road, see where we land up.

-aj, my really understanding personal trainer to whom i can happily say i hate the word gym unless he means a very good looking guy, is really a great walking partner. he knows the city, he has stories to tell, he takes great pictures, but day before i was most grateful to him for his sharp eyesight.
+aj, my really understanding personal trainer to whom i can happily say i hate the word gym unless he means a very good looking guy, is really a great walking partner. he knows the city, he has stories to tell, and he takes great pictures. but day before i was most grateful to him for his sharp eyesight.

 he saw the tortoise first. the moment we stepped onto the road between the mandai golfing range and the reservoir – a high, narrow stretch of asphalt grey, one side sloping down to pretty manicured greens with bougainvillea shrubs turning magenta, the other side plunging straight into the hush of water – aj yelled. i think he said, “wo! look at that! it’s a tortoise!” but i can’t be sure, because i had turned startled at his voice and was staring at the large rock almost the same colour as the road.